silveriac/BaSP-B2022-Etapa1S2-EricS/README.md

 # TrackGenix

- **TrackGenix is a efficiency and time management app used to track your work team on multiple projects** This is the landing page for the app
+ **TrackGenix is an efficiency and time management app, used to track your work team on multiple projects.** <br />
+ This is the landing page for the app

  ```